eddykonekt/propertybridge/README.md

 ## Key Design Decisions

 ### 1. Thread model for messages
 Messages have a `threadId` UUID.
 When a tenant sends the first message a new UUID is generated.
 Replies pass the same `threadId` back.
 This keeps the API simple (no separate `threads` table) while enabling a proper conversation view.
-It mirrors how email threads work — familiar and extensible.
+It mirrors how email threads work; familiar and extensible.

 ### 2. Role-scoped data access in the service layer
-Authorization isn't just at the route guard level — the service methods themselves check `userRole` before returning data.
+Authorization is not just at the route guard level, the service methods themselves check `userRole` before returning data.
 A tenant calling `GET /maintenance` only gets their own records even if they craft a raw HTTP request.
 Guards prevent route access; service logic enforces data ownership.

 ### 3. `synchronize: true` for development, migrations for production
 TypeORM's auto-sync is fast for prototyping — no migration files to maintain while the schema is still evolving.
-The README clearly flags this must be turned off before production.
-In prod you'd run `typeorm migration:generate` and `migration:run`.
+Please `NOTE:` this must be turned off before production.
+In production you would need to run `typeorm migration:generate` and `migration:run`.

 ### 4. Landlord is view-only
 The brief says landlords can "view" messages — not reply.
 The backend doesn't block them from calling `POST /messages` (they're authenticated), but the frontend hides the reply box for landlord role.
 A stricter implementation would add a `Roles(PM)` guard on the send endpoint.
 Left as an extension point to keep scope tight.